 My research is centered around the study of combinatorial structures in algebraic geometry, with a particular emphasis on applications to questions of classical and contemporary interest in the geometry of curves, moduli theory, and Gromov-Witten theory.
 Much of my work has concerned non-archimedean analytic spaces and logarithmic structures, studied through their combinatorial shadows.
 The discrete structures that arise from this interaction are part of tropical geometry, a striking collection of modern degeneration techniques that often reduce rich algebro-geometric problems into (sometimes impossible) combinatorics.

-I am also working to create opportunities for high school and undergraduate students across a diverse range of backgrounds to participate in mathematics.
+I work to create opportunities for high school and undergraduate students across a diverse range of backgrounds to participate in mathematics.
 I particularly enjoy working with young students on mathematical research projects.
 Fortunately, MIT offered a range of possibilities for high school and undergraduate students to dive into mathematical research.
 Take a look at the PRIMES and UROP programs.
 While at Yale, I put a great deal of time into helping the SUMRY program and was part of the team that got it off the ground.
-I served as a research mentor in the summers of 2013,2014, and 2016.
-In 2017 I returned to Yale as coordinator of the SUMRY program, where I also directly advised six students.
 A record of past undergraduate research is archived here.
 It may take me a little while to learn how similar programs for young researchers work at Cambridge, but I'm always happy to talk!